 Australia’s history can be traced back many thousands of years.
 Since Europeans settled in Australia in 1788, the country has undergone rapid change.

-Read about Australian history on the Australian Government website
+Read about Australian history on the website of the National Museum of Australia.

 Climate and Geography